khazelton/uv-django-react/README.md

 Now reading current frontend config to apply the right edits.

 Applying the proxy and fetch updates, then committing.
-I’ll also restart the Vite dev server bound to 127.0.0.1 so the proxy applies.
+I'll also restart the Vite dev server bound to 127.0.0.1 so the proxy applies.

 ```typescript
 import { defineConfig } from 'vite'